 Twitter’s a free social media network for sending private messages with friends and sharing 280 character messages (tweets) that the whole world can read and reply to.
 You can see top trending topics, breaking news headlines, and everyone’s reaction in real-time.
 You can follow sports teams, celebrities, presidents, family, businesses, charities – all the Twitter accounts you’re interested in.
 And people interested in you, will follow yours to hear what you have to say.

 Some 5 or 6 digit short code numbers let you donate to charity, enter a competition, vote along with your favourite TV show or do another type of one-time payment.

 Others subscribe you to an information or entertainment Payforit service, usually until you tell them to stop.
 You can buy ringtones, games, apps or videos this way.
 Regular jokes.
 News, weather, traffic or sport updates.
 Use helplines or chat services.
 Download pictures to your mobile.
 You could gamble and use adult (18+) services when you’ve registered for access in Your Virgin Mobile Account.

 Your unlimited text allowance can’t cover these services, which you activate by texting a keyword, contacting a website or calling from your mobile.
 You’ll be charged for messages you send and receive.
 Your first message back from the short code number may tell you how much, as well as how often you’ll be messaged and how to cancel.

-To check prices and company contact details for specific numbers, download our list of short codes.
-Or see our Consumer Code of Practice for more about Virgin Mobile premium text messages, including how they’re charged and regulated.
+To check prices and company contact details for specific numbers, download our list of short codes for more about Virgin Mobile premium text messages, including how they’re charged and regulated.

 For general information on what short codes are and how to stop them, check out managing your short codes page.